nodeshift/tutorial/helm/README.md

         - containerPort: {{ .Values.frontend.service.servicePort}}
 ```

+What this creates is our frontend deployment, inside that is the pod that is running our frontend image plus its replicaset.

+`image` is the image we want the container to deploy using variables pulled from our `values.yaml` file.

+We also add the `frontend-selector` label to our pod which allows for our frontend service to connect with it.

 #### 4.3 Backend Service

 Our third file will spawn the service for the backend part of our application.
 Create a file called `chart/myapp/templates/backend-service.yaml` and paste in the following: